stafan26/integer-MPA-coprocessor/README.md

 ./firmware
 ./software

+## Firmware
+Firmware is grouped within the following directories:
+- bd - this directory contains the general board files (for zedboard)
+- scripts - this directory contains scripts for firmaware generation
+- sim - this directory contains simulation files
+- src - this directory contains source files

 ## Software
 All software can be compiled with the use of the script: compile_all_programs.sh.
 Executable and object files can be removed with the use of the script: clean_all_programs.sh.